sydasif/python-book/docs/source/03_collection/02_list.md

 ## List Slicing

-List slicing is a technique in python that helps read a list and return a specific segment of a list.
-The most important elements in list slicing are the full colons and negative signs.
-The name of the list is also an element that is used in the construction of a slicing statement.
+List slicing is a technique in Python that helps read a list and returns a specific segment of a list.
+The most important thing in list slicing is the `:` and negative signs.
+The name of the list is also an element that is used in the creation of a slicing statement.
 The example below shows how to list slicing is done in a single word.

 ```py
 fruit_list = ['apple', 'mango', 'carrot', 'banana', 'rice']